jucian0/turbo-version/README.md

 ### Async

-In async mode, the **Turbo Version** command updates only the packages that have been affected by commits since the last release.
+In async mode, the **Turbo Semver** command updates only the packages that have been affected by commits since the last release.
 This means that it analyzes the commit history and determines which packages have had changes made to them.
 It then applies the appropriate version bump to each affected package, according to the specifications in the turbov.config.json file.

 In async mode, if the user does not specify the bump kind, the tool will automatically determine the next version based on the commit messages since the last release.
 The tool will parse the commit messages and look for specific keywords to determine the appropriate semantic version bump.
 For example, if the commit messages contain the keyword "fix", the tool will automatically bump the patch version.
 If the messages contain the keyword "feat", the tool will bump the minor version.